bob-fornal/work-notes/Cloud/AWS/CSAA/Advanced-S3-and-Athena.md

 * **Can create as many "S3 events" as desired**.
 * S3 event notifications typically deliver events in seconds but can sometimes take a minute or longer.
 * If two writes are made to a single non-versioned object at the same time, it is possible that only a single event notification will be sent.
-* To ensure that an event notificaiton is sent for every successful write, enable versioning on the bucket.
+* To ensure that an event notification is sent for every successful write, enable versioning on the bucket.

 ## S3 Requester Pays